-Clinical signs of the growth of P. destructans on hibernating bats is typically seen as a white fuzz on the bat’s nose.
-The fungus may be visible on the bat’s wings, ears, or tail.
+Clinical signs of the growth of P. destructans on hibernating bats are typically seen as a white fuzz on the bat’s nose.
+The fungus may also be visible on the bat’s wings, ears, or tail.
 Lesions and scarring found on bat wings may be the result of exposure to the fungus.

-The fungus is spread from bat-to-bat and from the environment-to-bats.
+The fungus is spread from bat-to-bat and from the environment to bats.
 The fungus can survive in cave sediment leaving the potential for new infections the following winters.

 Diagnosis of WNS involves laboratory identification of the white fungus and tissue lesions consistent with an infection.
-Methods to identify the fungus include fungal culture, histopathological examination (tissue analysis under a microscope), and PCR (testing for fungal DNA).
+Methods to identify the fungus include fungal culture, histopathological examination (tissue analysis under a microscope), and PCR (testing for

 There is no practical treatment for colonies affected with WNS.

 White-nose syndrome (WNS) was first documented in Scoharie County, New York in 2006.
 It almost exclusively affects hibernating bats and about half of the 47 bat species in North America hibernate during the winter.

 White-nose syndrome has been confirmed in 12 species of bats: big brown bat (Eptesicus fuscus), little brown bat (Myotis lucifugus), eastern small-footed bat (Myotis leibii), the threatened northern long-eared bat (Myotis septentrionalis), tri-colored bat (Perimyotis subflavus), cave bat (Myotis velifer), fringed bat (Myotis thysanodes), long-legged bat (Myotis volans), western long-eared bat (Myotis evotis), Yuma bat (Myotis yumanensis), the endangered gray bat (Myotis grisescens), and the Indiana bat (Myotis sodalis).